Improving trial generalizability using observational studies

 The efficiency of the CW estimator can be further improved.
 We derive the semiparametric efficiency bound for the ATE under the identification assumptions, which provides the benchmark for estimation efficiency.
-We propose the augmented CW (ACW) estimator that is doubly robust and achieves the semiparametric efficiency bound if both nuisance models are correctly specified.
+We propose the augmented CW (ACW) estimator that is doubly robust and also achieves the semiparametric efficiency bound when both nuisance models are correctly specified.
 However, the parametric approach is prone to model misspecification, especially when there is complex confounding.
-To cope with model misspecification, we adopt a method of sieves \citep{shen1997methods,chen2007large}, which allows flexible data-adaptive estimation of the nuisance functions while retaining usual root-$n$ consistency under regularity conditions.
+To cope with model misspecification, we adopt a method of sieves \citep{chen2007large}, which allows flexible data-adaptive estimation of the nuisance functions while the ACW estimator retains the usual root-$n$ consistency under regularity conditions.
 In comparison with other nonparametric and machine learning methods, the proposed ACW estimator with the sieve approximation is attractive: 1) unlike black-box machine learning methods, calibration weighting is straightforward and transparent; and 2) our framework allows for selecting important sieve basis terms that are related to the outcome to calibrate and enforcing the balance on these covariates for efficient estimation.

 In the presence of many covariates, variable or sieve basis selection for calibration becomes necessary. {We classify covariates into three types: the covariates that are associated with both trial participation and outcome as confounders, that affect outcome only through trial participation as instrumental variables (IVs), and that are predictive of the outcome as precision variables or outcome predictors.
 In other causal inference contexts, studies have shown that in addition to the confounding variables, including outcome predictors in the propensity score may improve efficiency, whereas including IVs may decrease efficiency \citep[e.g., ][]{tang2020outcome}.
 Despite the importance of proper basis selection for the efficient causal estimator, the current literature lacks a principled approach to guide basis selection for covariate balancing.
 Capitalizing on an explicit connection between calibration weighting and estimating equations under parametric models, we propose a penalized estimating equation approach for variable selection with an emphasis on outcome predictors.

-\section{Basic setup}
+\section{Basic Setup}